WordPress Export Posts: Best Practices for Exporting Posts With Images

 After choosing which content to export, click on the Download Export File button.
 You can import the exported XML file into another WordPress site using the built-in import tool.

 Important!
 Since XML is a text-based format, your export file won’t include media files.
 Even if you choose the Media option, it will only export an XML file containing links to your media items.

 The method above works effectively only for exporting WordPress posts.
 To retrieve your posts’ image files, you also need to download the WP-Content/Uploads folder.

-- Right-click the Uploads folder and select Compress.
+- Right-click the uploads folder and select Download.